VIE - LAX

 The average price of all round-trip flights from Vienna to Los Angeles clicked on KAYAK for each day over the last 12 months.

-When flying from Vienna to Los Angeles, you should consider leaving on a Monday and avoid Thursdays if you are looking for the best rates.
-For your return to Vienna, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+When flying from Vienna to Los Angeles, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
+For your return to Vienna, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Vienna to Los Angeles?